ipfs/specs/naming/README.md

 # Abstract

 IPFS is powered by content-addressed data, which by nature is immutable: changing an object would change its hash, and consequently its address, making it a different object altogether.
-However, there are several use cases where we need mutable data.
+However, there are several use cases where we benefit from having mutable data.
 This is where IPNS gets into the equation.

 All things considered, the IPFS naming layer is responsible for the creation of: